sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 ### Methodological Considerations

-CIHI notes that coverage in the National Ambulatory Care Reporting System (NACRS) can change over time as additional jurisdictions participate.
+CIHI notes that NACRS National Ambulatory Care Reporting System (NACRS) coverage can change over time as reporting participation changes.
 This should be considered when interpreting longitudinal results.

 The methodology page lists: